 How to set up a test automation process?

 Setting up a test automation process can require a lot of knowledge and is usually a process of weeks, rather than days.
+If you want to make sure you don’t miss anything, we recently posted a 6 step app testing checklist, make sure to check it out!

 The complexity of the test automation setup usually correlates with the complexity of the software which needs to be tested.